How to Optimize Your Website for Search Engines

 Technical SEO Checklist:

-- XML Sitemap: Create and submit an XML sitemap to search engines to help them understand your site structure.
+- XML Sitemap: Create and submit an XML sitemap to Google Search Console.

 - Canonical Tags: Use canonical tags to prevent duplicate content issues.